-When used in pregnancy during the second and third trimesters, ACE inhibitors can cause injury and even death to the developing fetus.
-When pregnancy is detected, discontinue Lisinopril and Hydrochlorothiazide as soon as possible (see Lisinopril, Fetal Toxicity).
+When used in pregnancy, during the second and third trimesters, ACE inhibitors can cause injury and even death to the developing fetus.
+When pregnancy is detected, discontinue Lisinopril and Hydrochlorothiazide Tablets as soon as possible (See Lisinopril, Fetal Toxicity).

 Thiazides should be used with caution in severe renal disease.
 In patients with renal disease, thiazides may precipitate azotemia.
 Cumulative effects of the drug may develop in patients with impaired renal function.